 When it comes to life-threatening situations, such as landing from a severely high jump, kitties have this awesome agility that helps them avoid fatal injuries.

 Of course, this doesn’t mean that they’re invincible or that they won’t get a potentially fatal wound.
-But the fact that they find ways to twist and turn and still land graciously has made people joke about how they can evade the certainty of a deadly outcome in such situations, hence the saying they have nine lives.
-Unfortunately, that’s not always the case with every single jump.
+But the fact that they find ways to twist and turn and still land graciously.

 Where does the myth come from?

-Since time immemorial people have worshipped, feared and loathed feline creatures.
-There are tons of superstitions from ancient times, which attribute different supernatural abilities to all cats.
+For centuries, people have worshipped, feared, and loathed feline creatures.
+There are tons of superstitions from ancient times.
+These beliefs attribute different supernatural abilities to all cats.

-The nine lives myth is just one of them and nobody really knows where it originates from.
+The nine lives myth is just one of many beliefs about cats and nobody knows where it originates from.

 But is there any truth to the myth that cats have nine lives?